 What a privilege to hear people’s stories and have the opportunity to help.
 After my day fighting cases at the Old Bailey, for 3 years I was also a Bereavement Counsellor in the evenings.

 I have 3 outstanding adult children.
 I am blessed to be their Dad.
 As kids they all knew of my fear of dogs but persuaded me to change.
 My first ever dog, the wonderful Cato the Flat-Coated Retriever, passed on after a happy life.
 Just a few years ago the amazing Dylan the Cocker Spaniel then followed.
-I now spend as much time as possible with Milo, the marvelous Cockapoo.
+I now spend as much time as possible with Milo, the marvellous Cockapoo.
 We go for long walks and discuss Law and Life.
 Also, I throw tennis balls.
 He chases them but never throws them back.